-25. The performance of each scheme and/or section, and the investment performance of the portfolios of RPIL and the Fund Managers, are measured for the Trustee.
-Also, investment performance of each scheme and/or section are monitored by RPIL and reported to the IFC, the Pensions Committees (where appropriate) and the relevant employers.
+25. The performance of each Scheme and/or Section, and the investment performance of the portfolios of RPIL and the Fund Managers, are measured for the Trustee.
+Also, investment performance of each Scheme and/or Section are monitored by RPIL and reported to the IFC, the Pensions Committees (where appropriate) and the relevant employers.
 AMC monitors the performance of RPIL against long-term performance objectives and compliance with operating parameters to ensure the investment approach aligns with the Trustee's investment policy and beliefs.
-RPIL is responsible for monitoring the performance of the Fund Managers against longterm performance objectives and compliance with operating parameters to ensure alignment with the Trustee's investment policy and beliefs.
+RPIL is responsible for monitoring the performance of the Fund Managers against long-term performance objectives and compliance set of the Fund Managers against long-term performance objectives and compliance with operating parameters to ensure the trustee's investment policy and beliefs.